top of page

 In acupuncture school, students typically learn only one type of pulse diagnosis method, which may not be sufficient for accurate diagnosis and treatment.

-In this module, you will learn the most effective pulse diagnosis methods for daily treatment, including Ki Kou Ku Do Pulse Diagnosis, which can diagnose deficiencies and excesses in meridians.
+In this module, you will learn the most effective pulse diagnosis methods for daily treatment, including Rokubu Joi Pulse Diagnosis, Shukuho Pulse Diagnosis and Ki Kou Ku Do Pulse Diagnosis which can diagnose deficiencies and excesses in meridians.
 This method is particularly valuable for acupuncturists seeking to improve their diagnostic skills.
+The benefit of mastering all three pulse diagnosis will allow practitioners to diagnose whole spectrum of Zang Fu, Meridians and characteristics of pathogens and have whole picture of patient's conditions.

 Module 3 will continue with needling training following the lecture.

-Module 4: Palpation II - Abdominal and Meridian Palpation and Diagnosis
+Module 4: Palpation II - Abdominal, Back and Meridian Palpation and Diagnosis

 Palpation is a very important part of Japanese acupuncture.
-In Chinese medicine, palpation is rarely performed other than pulse examination, and abdominal diagnosis (Fuku Shin) and meridian palpation (Keiraku Shin) are not considered important.
+In Chinese medicine, palpation is rarely performed other than pulse examination, where abdominal diagnosis (Fuku Shin), back diagnosis (Haiko Shin) and meridian palpation (Sekkei Shin) are extremely important in Japanese medicine.
 Japanese acupuncture is strongly influenced by Kanpo medicine, and the importance of abdominal examination cannot be ignored.
-This module teaches the most useful abdominal examinations, and also covers meridian palpation methods for diagnosing meridians.
+This module teaches the most useful abdominal examinations, back examination and meridian palpation methods for diagnosing meridians are covered.
 Meridian disease pattern differentiation is also an important knowledge to have for combining with the findings of abnormal manifestation through meridian palpation.

 Module 4 will continue with needling training following the lecture.